Short Bio | Full Bio | Selected Reviews | Interviews | Services | ISFDB Entry | SFE Entry

-Lundberg has been the fiction editor at Epigram Books since 2012 (where many of the books he’s edited have won multiple awards, and made various year’s best lists), and has served as a prose mentor with Singapore’s Creative Arts Programme and Ceriph Mentorship Programme.
-In addition, he is the founding editor of LONTAR: The Journal of Southeast Asian Speculative Fiction (2012–2018), series editor for the biennial Best New Singaporean Short Stories anthology series (2013–2019), editor of Fish Eats Lion (2012), and co-editor of A Field Guide to Surreal Botany (2008) and Scattered, Covered, Smothered (2004).
+Lundberg has been the fiction editor at Epigram Books since 2012, where he jump-started the publisher’s fiction line; many of the books he’s edited since have won multiple national awards, and made various year’s best lists.
+He has also served as a prose mentor with Singapore’s Creative Arts Programme and Ceriph Mentorship Programme.
+In addition, he is the founding editor of LONTAR: The Journal of Southeast Asian Speculative Fiction (2012–2018), series editor for the biennial Best New Singaporean Short Stories anthology series (est. 2013), editor of Fish Eats Lion Redux (2022) and Fish Eats Lion (2012), and co-editor of A Field Guide to Surreal Botany (2008) and Scattered, Covered, Smothered (2004).
 From 2005–2008, he facilitated an occasional podcast called Lies and Little Deaths: A Virtual Anthology.

-A 2002 graduate of the prestigious Clarion Writers Workshop, Lundberg also holds a Master’s degree in creative writing from North Carolina State University.
-He is an active member in PEN America, the Science Fiction & Fantasy Writers of America, the National Book Critics Circle, and the Society of Children’s Book Writers and Illustrators; he is also a Buddhist lay practitioner in the Mahayana tradition, having formally taken Refuge in 2008 and received his refuge name (Thubten Jangchub, which means “Enlightened Mind of the Buddha-Way”) from Venerable Thubten Chodron.
+An active member in PEN America and a 2002 graduate of the prestigious Clarion Writers Workshop, Lundberg holds a Master’s degree in creative writing from North Carolina State University.
+He is also a Buddhist lay practitioner in the Mahayana tradition, having formally taken Refuge in 2008 and received his refuge name (Thubten Jangchub, which means “Enlightened Mind of the Buddha-Way”) from Venerable Thubten Chodron.

 “Jason Erik Lundberg’s third collection, Strange Mammals, gathers 25 short stories in which literary naturalism gives way to the surreal, the absurd and the magical. […] Lundberg has the enviable talent of achieving emotionally resonant effects within just a few pages.” –Eric Brown, The Guardian, on Strange Mammals